 Let’s assume you arrive at Kings Cross (31 million people pass through every year, so it’s a decent probability).
 You’d be remiss to pass up the opportunity to visit Platform 9 3/4 (and the shop) from Harry Potter whilst you’re there.
 Grab a bottle of water from Pret or you’ll get a headache.

 From Kings Cross we’ll head out to the far East – Greenwich in this case (don’t worry, these become lesser-known as we go along).
-Pop your head up at London Bridge en route if you like (films).

 The Royal Naval College in Greenwich is a stunning site that features in loads of films, including; The Kings speech, Les Miserables, The Queen, The Duchess, Gulliver’s Travels, Children of Men, Four Weddings and a Funeral, Thor: The Dark World, The Crown, Dark Knight Rises, Pirates of the Carribean, Sherlock, Skyfall…